max-schweikl/School_District_Analysis/README.md

 ## Results

 - How is the district summary affected?
-  - After taking a look at both district summaries from pycityschools and pycityschools_challenge there is not a change.
+  - The district does not appear to be impacted by the change in data between pycityschools and pycityschools_challenge.

 - How is the school summary affected?
-  - The over all passing for Thomas High School was 90.94% in pycityschools, with the 9th graders taken out the overall passing shrinks by 0.3 %.
+  - For Thomas High School, the overall passing percentage is at 90.94%, but by taken out the 9th Grade scores the overall passing shrinks by 0.3%.

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-  - Overall it does not affect either the reading scores or math scores.
-We are doing an investigation because we believe they are not including most of the 9th graders scores because they might bring the school even further down in test scores.
+  - The math or reading scores are not impacted.
+But upon further investigation it appears that not all 9th Graders' scores are being included, which may potentially lower the school test scores.

 - How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade
-    - The only difference now between the scores is that under 9th graders who attended Thomas High School it shows an NaN.
+    - For 9th Graders at Thomas High School, the score nows shows as NaN,
   - Scores by school spending
-    - The numbers stay nearly identical since the 9th graders are nullified from the statistics.
+    - Since the 9th Grader scores are now not included, the scores stay nearly identical.
   - Scores by school size
-    - Overall passing percentage does not change.
+    - The overall passing percentage does not change.
   - Scores by school type
-    - Scores by school type are not altered at all.
+    - The scores by school type barely changes at all.

 ## Summary

+By replacing the scores of 9th Graders at Thomas High School, the result is that not much has changed for overall statistics.
+Values were nullified that may have had a potential impact on size, district, spending and overall passing percengate of students.